vaab/gitchangelog/README.rst

     subject_process = (strip | ucfirst | final_dot)

-This will disable sectionning and won't remove the prefixes used for sectionning from the commit's summary.
+This will disable sectioning and won't remove the prefixes used for sectioning from the commit's summary.

 Incremental changelog